First the good news...

 - GM corn can be in your food under many names – maize starch/syrup, corn starch/syrup, glucose syrup (corn) – think laterally.
 Also look at the list of hidden GM foods

 - Many producers have declared themselves GM-free.
-A list of some of them has been released in October 2015.
+Download the 2017 GM-Free Shopping list here.
 The True Food Guide is a similar list but has not been recently updated.
+Telling companies you are buying their food because it is GM-Free encourages them to maintain and increase their GM-Free product lines.
+Your choices are important.

 The four main GM crops are also used as animal feed.
 There is no way to recognise animal products fed on GM – milk, meat, eggs, fish, honey - labelling at all ends is grossly inadequate - ask your butcher or local producer.
 Until things improve, buying grass-fed meat and organic dairy and poultry is the only way to be sure.

-More farmers are showing that they know the customer cares about how animals are raised:
+More farmers are showing that they know the customer cares about how animals are raised.
+We suggest that you talk to them so that you are comfortable with what you are buying.
+Some are in the 2017 GM-Free Shopping list.

 "Very few fresh fruits and vegetables for sale in the US are GM...
 Small ammounts of zucchini, yellow crookneck squash and sweet corn may be GM.
-The only commercialised GM fruit is papaya from Hawaii."
+GM papaya is grown in Hawaii in 2015 it was 77% of the Hawaiian crop.

 Alcohol - there used to be a True Food Alcohol Guide.